LouisTan/SOC2/policies/access.md

     - CC6.2
     - CC6.3
 majorRevisions:
-  - date: Jan 17 2020
+  - date: Jun 1 2018
     comment: Initial document
 ---
 # Purpose and Scope

 a.
-The purpose of this policy is to define procedures to onboard and offboard users to technical infrastructure in a manner that minimizes the risk of information loss or exposure.
+The purpose of this policy to define procedures to onboard and offboard users to technical infrastructure in a manner that minimizes the risk of information loss or exposure.

 a.
 This policy applies to all technical infrastructure within the organization.